a6h15hek/a6h15hek/blogs/microapp.md

 type: blog
 published_on: 05 October 2024
 title: Building a MicroApp, Extending Microfrontend Pattern
-description: A microapp is a small, self-contained application with its own repository, backend, frontend, and deployments.
-Designed to create small UIs like widgets, plugins, or components, microapps integrate seamlessly into larger applications.
+description: A microapp is a small, focused application designed to efficiently perform specific tasks like managing a payment page or a shopping cart in a large online shop.
+These self-contained apps can come with their own backend, frontend, and database connection, all packed in monorepos.
+They typically operate within a larger system or platform.
+By reducing the complexity and overhead of large, monolithic software systems, microapps help organizations boost productivity.
 keywords: microapp, microservice, microfrontend, webpack, react, java, spring boot
 draft: false
 ---

 # Building a MicroApp, Extending Microfrontend Pattern

-A microapp is a small, self-contained application that includes its own independent repository, backend, frontend, and deployments.
-These applications are specifically designed to create single, small user interfaces (UIs) in the form of widgets, plugins, or components.
-Each microapp has its frontend, backend, and deployment managed within a single repository, allowing them to be easily integrated into larger applications.
+A microapp is a small, focused application designed to efficiently perform specific tasks like managing a payment page or a shopping cart in a large online shop.
+These self-contained apps can come with their own backend, frontend, and database connection, all packed in monorepos.
+They typically operate within a larger system or platform.
+By reducing the complexity and overhead of large, monolithic software systems, microapps help organizations boost productivity.

 ```mermaid
 flowchart LR